NeginAz/data_analysis_KNN_classification/README.md

-Data Analysis and k-NN Classification
+#Data Analysis and KNN Classification

 This project focuses on applying data analysis techniques and k-NN classification to two datasets: the Iris dataset and the Heart Disease dataset.
 The goal is to explore the datasets, clean the data, perform normalization, and evaluate model performance using k-NN classification with various tuning and validation methods.